By using this site, you agree to the Privacy Policy and Terms of Use.

 Still’s disease is a life-threatening autoinflammatory disease with two of its forms.

-One is in the childhood form, known as systemic juvenile idiopathic arthritis (SJIA), and another is in adult form, called adult-onset Still’s a disease (AOSD).
+One is in the childhood form, known as systemic juvenile idiopathic arthritis (SJIA), and another is in the adult form, called adult-onset Still’s disease12 (AOSD).

-The still’s disease is characterized by high spiking fevers, the salmon-coloured rash that comes and goes, and arthritis.
+The still’s disease is characterized by high spiking fevers, the salmon-colored rash that comes and goes, and arthritis.

 Though the cause of this disorder is unknown (idiopathic ), it is rare, debilitating, and sometimes life-threatening, affecting the whole body (systematic ).